 What Is Network Automation?

-Network automation is the process of setting up software to automatically manage, configure, test, deploy, and operate network devices (whether they’re physical or virtual).
-It improves efficiency in large enterprises and can often reduce the operating expenses and human error associated with manual management.
-Manual approaches are becoming increasingly impossible with the growing number of devices in enterprises.
+Network automation is the process of setting up software to manage automatically, configure, test, deploy, and operate network devices (whether they’re physical or virtual).
+It improves efficiency in large and medium enterprises and can often reduce the operating expenses and human error associated with manual management.
+Manual approaches are becoming increasingly impossible with the growing number of devices in companies.
 Increasing IT automation is becoming essential for many businesses.

 Best Network Automation Tools